North Dakota Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-North Dakota’s wiretapping and electronic surveillance laws are found in Chapter 12.1-15 of the North Dakota Century Code.
-The key statutes are:
+North Dakota's wiretapping and electronic surveillance laws are found in Chapter 12.1-15 of the North Dakota Century Code, titled "Defamation - Interception of Communications."
+The key statutes governing recording are:

-- Recording to gather evidence for civil litigation – legal
+- Recording a phone call to gather evidence for civil litigation: legal

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like North Dakota, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

-In contrast, two-party (or all-party) consent states like California require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like California require every person in the conversation to agree to be recorded.

 Recording Phone Calls in North Dakota